Harshdev098/Research-Nexas/Contributing.md

    - chore: Miscellaneous changes that do not match any of the above.

-Star ⭐ the project if you like it,working and contributing with us ❤️.
+Give a Star ⭐  if you like it,working and contributing with us ❤️.